apiflask/apiflask/docs/usage.md

         > pip install watchdog
         ```

-I highly recommend to enable "debug mode" when develop Flask application, see the note below
+I highly recommend enabling "debug mode" when developing Flask application, see the note below
 for the details.

 ??? note "Enabling the debug mode"